Tetramorium: Description

 Workers of most species have a ridged clypeus, an appendaged stinger, mandibles with 3 or 4 teeth, and antennae with 11 or 12 segments or with 3-segmented clubs on the tips.
 The genus is divided into several species groups defined by various characters.

 Distribution

-Most species are distributed throughout the Afrotropical and Oriental regions.
+Most species are distributed throughout the Afrotropical and Indomalayan realms.
 Ten species have been recorded from Japan.
 One species of pavement ant, T. immigrans, is native to Europe and was probably introduced to North America starting in the 18th century.

 Biology

 Most known species nest in the soil, in decaying wood, or in leaf litter.
 Some live in trees or in termite nests.